gabrielBusta/releng-rfcs/rfcs/0038-refactor-shipit-for-adding-projects.md

 - We need to refactor shipit, so every bit of configuration related to products is in the database
 - We need to refactor the frontend to increase the re-usability of some of the views
 - We need to re-design the shipit frontend a bit (we could add a product selection dropdown)
+- We need to add pages and APIs to add, delete and update product configuration

 ## Open Questions